 Each of the three performances will be 'workshopped' in class prior to the final showing.
 When developing a performance, it is important to have a practice run that allows you to get feedback from myself and your classmates, who can offer valuable insight and critique that you might not see on your own.
-These workshop performances should be fully memorized and you should have already made at least two strong performance choices.
+For these workshop performances, you should be familiar enough with the text that you can look up from the page, and you should have already made several strong performance choices.
 How you use the feedback offered by myself and your classmates in the development of your final performance will be factored into your final performance grade.
-A detailed rubric will be posted on Moodle.